rsksmart/devportal-1.0/rif/multisig/sdk/rejecting.md

 ## Rejection transaction creation

-It creates a new transaction, `rejectionTx`,  that must to be approved and executed in order to invalidate the original one.
+It creates a new transaction, `rejectionTx`,  that must be approved and executed in order to invalidate the original one.

 **Parameters**:
 - `safe: Safe` - the safe previously created